Archive for the Category » Gumbo «

 Finger Food Friday: Chicken and Andouille Cocktail Meatballs

-I’ve been under the weather this week and yearning for a big bowl of warm, soothing spicy gumbo.
-I just couldn’t fine the time or energy to pull it together.
-So yesterday morning the thought came to me to prepare a knock off of my beloved Chicken and Andouille Gumbo in finger food form.
+I’ve been under the weather this week and yearning for a big bowl of warm, soothing and spicy gumbo.
+I just couldn’t find the time or energy to pull it together.
+So yesterday morning the thought came to me to prepare a knock off of my Chicken and Andouille Gumbo in finger food form.
 And here it is!
 What do you think?
 Okay.
 Not a fair question since you haven’t tasted it yet.
 But let me say, these meatballs rock.
 They’re light and flavorful and perfectly seasoned, especially when partnered up with the gravy (or sauce or whatever you want [ ... ]

 Super Bowl Recipes 2012